Negi028/webcam-face-detector/README.md

 Overview

-The Haar Cascade algorithm is a machine learning-based object detection method used to identify objects in images or videos.
+The Haar Cascade algorithm is a machine learning–based object detection method used to identify objects in images or videos.
 In this project, it is used to detect human faces in real time.

 Features